bespokejs/bespoke/README.md

   </tr>
 </table>

-##### User Interaction Events
+##### Deck Interaction Events

-These events are fired when the user has interacted with the presentation, but *before* their interaction has had any effect.
+These events are fired when the deck has been interacted with, but *before* the interaction has had any effect.

 This allows you to intercept the default behaviour by returning `false` from the event handler.